UnionHerald police reports

 Theft, burglary

-• On April 19 in the 229000 block of Packard Street NE a pole barn was burgled.
+• On April 27 in the 20400 block of Highway 65 NE a cellphone was stolen from a business.

-• On April 18 in the 20500 block of Tyler Street NE an attempt to blackmail someone via a card game app was reported.
+• On April 28 near the intersection of Longfellow and Cedar Road NE landscaping rocks were stolen from a property.

-• On April 22 in the 500 block of 218 Avenue NE a pole barn was burgled and the gas line on an ATV was cut.
+• On April 29 in the 19200 block of Isetta Street NW a fraud claiming spyware was installed was reported.

-• On April 18 in the 700 block of Birch Road NE a fence was damaged by a vehicle.

-• On April 19 in the 800 block of 201 Lane NE the windows on two vehicles were smashed in the driveway.
+• On April 30 in the 19400 block of East Front Boulevard NE two men were arrested on assault charges.

-• On April 17 near the intersection of Highway 65 and 221 Avenue NE officers responded to reports of a DWI.
-They found a man peeing in the front yard where the vehicle was parked.
-He was arrested with .194 blood alcohol content.

 HAM LAKE